songlinjian/DDMA/reconsidering-Yeti-multi-dm-architecture.md

 * The number of DM operator is not limited.
 We may require permission to join to simplify the scalability issue (similar with permission chain).
 * Only one publish key (ZSK or KSK) is to be added to root zone if some kind of threshold signature scheme is used to support DNSSEC.
 * Diversity of source for root zone data.
 DM can independently retrieved root zone from different sources, like ICANN, root servers, TLD authoritative server, or some real time DNSDB.
 * Merit on Internet Governance.
-Root zone management (without registration) will be come a truly self-organized system with centralized entity.
+Root zone management (without registration) will be come a truly self-organized system without centralized entity.

 To achieve the goal, DDMA client should have functions listed below: